OmegaTurnip/Splitty-/docs/meetings/agendaWeek1.md

     - Discuss rules about being late
  - Discuss a plan for the coming week

 # Any other business
-*If anybody has something that should be discussed but came up with that after the agenda was finalized (in point 2), he/she should bring that up now so that it can be discussed after all.*

 # Questions for the TA
-*Your TA will visit you in the second half of the lab session.
-Note down all questions that you have so that you can ask them then.*

 # Question round
-*If there are any questions, now is the time to ask them.*

 # Closing
-*Now you can start working on the project.
-Good luck!*